Last Updated on October 29, 2020 by China Underground

 The documentary was made with over 32,000 contributions from crowdfunding.

 At the time of filming, only 22 of these women were still alive to tell their story; through their own personal histories, they tell a tale that should never be forgotten to generations unaware of the brutalization that occurred.
 The movie was originally shot in 2015.
 When the movie finally was re-edited and received mainland China release in 2017, only 8 of those 22 still remain.
-The first edition was shown at several film festival.
+The first edition was shown at several film festivals.
 The new version is a 99-minute cut and it was edited by famous editor Ching-Song Liao.
 [Twenty Two on Chinese Movie Database]

 1) Why did you decide to make this documentary?